isabella232/docs-13/docs/New_GraphCMS_Beta.md

 ## Staging Preview

 The new GraphCMS is allowing you to create `Stages` for your project.
-The most bottom stage will be the `Write-Only` Stage.
+The most bottom stage will be the `Read-And-Write` Stage.
 All other Stages are `Read-Only`.
-So changes can only be applied on the bottom stage and then Synced upwards.
+So changes can only be applied on the bottom stage and then synced upwards.

 See a quick demo  here: